Rade58/r3f-physics-rapier/README.md

 • For the kinematicPosition, we provide the next position and it'll update the object velocity accordingly

 • For the kinematicVelocity, we provide the velocity directly

+The kinematic object has two important functions `setNextKinematicTranslation` to move the object, and `setNextKinematicRotation` to rotate the object

+in our example we will use useFrame

+we will create threejs Euler and Quaternion, and send that Quoterninon to `setNextKinematicRotation` call